 • sauteed corn – sauté up some frozen roasted corn in a little butter for added flavor and texture

-Instead of using a premixed packet of spices where how long it's been on the grocery shelf is a mystery, make your own blend!
-It might take three extra minutes to measure out the spices, but your meat will taste that much better and make you the hit of your gathering or dinner table!
-I mix:
+Instead of using a premixed packet of taco or burrito seasoning, make your own blend!
+It might take three extra minutes to measure out the spices, but your meat will taste that much better because it’s fresh.

 • chili powder